gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 Each challenge file corresponds to a numbered section of the paper, testing each of its examples.
 Some files contain an extended set of examples, demonstrating variations and capabilities that we didn't have space for in the paper.

 Most examples are run as tests, and appear with their expected output.
 The meatier examples are also timed to assess performance.
 Any test failures will appear loud and clear in the test run output.
 When applicable, timings will also appear, along with other resource usage statistics.

-The examples that aren't run as tests are set up to write their output to file, for manual investigation.
-This is because their outputs are large.
-You'll see the names of these files in the test run output.

 #### Challenge 1